ChocoBakPao/ChocoBakPao/README.md

 ## Hi there 👋

 - Currently an IT Student.
-- Interested and learning Reverse Engineering
+- Interested in and learning Reverse Engineering